avocadobravado/crsponseller.com/README.md

-## Splash page, future home of crsponseller.com
+## Porfolio of Cory Sponseller at http://crsponseller.com